Windows 9x: CPU and bus technologies

-Windows 9x has no native support for hyper-threading, Data Execution Prevention, symmetric multiprocessing, or multi-core processors.
+Windows 9x has no native support for hyper-threading, Data Execution Prevention, symmetric multiprocessing, APIC, or multi-core processors.

-Windows 9x has no native support for SATA host bus adapters (and neither did Windows 2000 nor Windows XP), or USB drives (except Windows Me).
-There are, however, many SATA-I controllers for which Windows 98/Me drivers exist, and USB mass storage support has been added to Windows 95 OSR2 and Windows 98 through third party drivers.
-Hardware driver support for Windows 98/Me began to decline in 2005, most notably for motherboard chipsets and video cards.
+Windows 9x has no native support for SATA host bus adapters (and neither do Windows 2000 nor Windows XP for that matter), or USB drives (except for Windows Me).
+There are, however, many SATA-I controllers for which Windows 98/Me drivers exist (and indeed Windows 2000 and Windows XP also provided SATA support via third-party drivers as well), and USB mass storage support has been added to Windows 95 OSR2 and Windows 98 through third party drivers.
+Hardware driver support for Windows 98/Me began to decline in 2005, most notably with motherboard chipsets and video cards.

-Early versions of Windows 95 had no support for USB or AGP acceleration.
+Early versions of Windows 95 had no support for USB or AGP acceleration (including lack of Infrared support for Windows 95 RTM).
+Windows 95 had preliminary support for ATAPI CD-ROMs, albeit with buggy ATAPI implementation.
+Windows 95 prior to OSR2 also had buggy support for processors implementing MMX as well as processors based on the P6 microarchitecture.